bcoin-org/bcoin-org.github.io/guides-markdown/segwit.md

 const coin = Coin.fromOptions(txinfo);
 ```

-Signing code for P2WSH is almost identical to standard multisig addresses, with difference
+Signing code for P2WSH is almost identical to standard multisig addresses just with a different scriptSig.
-of scriptSig.

 ```js
   // Now you should see that our TX